Qlone/retrofit-crawler/README.md

 }
 ```
 ### Crawling web data
-Create a retrofitCrawler,in order to init our interface
+Create a retrofitCrawler in order to init our interface
 ```java
 RetrofitCrawler retrofitCrawler = new RetrofitCrawler.Builder()
                 .baseUrl("https://news.google.com")